-In 2006, the Board and the O&C Committee approved, and the Company adopted, a revised severance plan for the Company's senior executive officers and other corporate officers.
-The O&C Committee amended and restated the plan in February 2017 (the "Officer Severance Plan") to maintain consistency with market practice and the Company's other compensation plans and arrangements.
-The O&C Committee currently believes that having a Officer Severance Plan is a competitive compensation element in the current executive labor market and is more beneficial to the Company and its shareholders than conducting individual negotiations with each executive officer in the event of a termination of employment.
+In 2017, the Board and the O&C Committee approved, and the Company adopted, an amended and restated severance plan for the Company's senior executive officers and other corporate officers (the "Officer Severance Plan") to maintain consistency with market practice and the Company's other compensation plans and arrangements.
+The O&C Committee currently believes that having an Officer Severance Plan is a competitive compensation element in the current executive labor market and is more beneficial to the Company and its shareholders than conducting individual negotiations with each executive officer in the event of a termination of employment.